Skip to content

 Australia: Youth justice across state jurisdictions.
 Australia has no single youth justice statute; each state and territory maintains its own framework.
 The common features are a minimum age of criminal responsibility of 10 (though the Australian Law Reform Commission has recommended raising it to 14), separate Children's Courts or Youth Courts, and sentencing frameworks that emphasise diversion, community orders, and rehabilitation before custody.
 New South Wales operates under the Children (Criminal Proceedings) Act 1987; Victoria under the Children, Youth and Families Act 2005; Queensland under the Youth Justice Act 1992.
 In each, the forensic psychologist's assessment report has a statutory basis in provisions directing courts to consider the psychological development and maturity of the young offender.
 The Australian Institute of Criminology's 2022 report on youth recidivism noted that Indigenous young people are significantly over-represented in youth detention nationally, a fact that should inform any risk or developmental assessment involving an Indigenous young defendant in terms of the validation limits of imported North American instruments.

-Across the US, Indian, UK, Canadian, and Australian juvenile justice systems, a set of common patterns emerges for the forensic psychologist working in this area.
+Across the US, Indian, UK, Canadian, and Australian juvenile justice systems, several patterns are relevant to forensic psychologists working in this area.

 First, every jurisdiction accepts developmental maturity as a relevant consideration in determining culpability and/or sentence, but each has a different procedural mechanism for surfacing it.
 In the US, the Eighth Amendment analysis creates a constitutional floor; in India, the JJ Act § 15 creates a statutory gate; in the UK, the Sentencing Council guidelines and the welfare principle create a discretionary space; in Canada, the YCJA provisions create a direct proportionality test.
 The forensic psychologist must understand which mechanism is operative to frame testimony correctly.